SRI-CSL/yices2/doc/sphinx/source/type-operations.rst

    **Error report**

-   - if *i* is negative or larger than the number of children minus one:
+   - If *i* is negative or larger than the number of children minus one:

      -- error code: :c:enum:`INVALID_TYPE_OP`